What's happening now?

 - NE 47th Avenue from NE Crystal Lane to south of NE Cornfoot Road

-As of October 13, 2016, a new temporary traffic signal has been installed and activated at the intersection of NE Alderwood Road and NE Columbia Blvd to accommodate construction detours.
+A new temporary traffic signal was installed and activated as of October 13, 2016 at the intersection of NE Alderwood Road and NE Columbia Blvd to accommodate detours during construction which have now concluded.
+The temporary signal will remain in place until a permanent signal is constructed as part of the NE Alderwood/Columbia/Cully project.

 $7.6 million funded by: